minprog/programmeren-2/problems/cs50/speller/load/index.md

     const unsigned int BUCKETS = 1;

-Use that constant to declare the array that's the base of your hash table.
 Later, when you're going to create a better hash function, you can increase this number.

 ## Walkthrough